igorlima/unapologetic-snippets/docs/algorithms-data-structures/index.md

 Matching is about finding similarities, and there are many ways of doing it.
 One popular way of doing this whit text data is with _cosine similarity_. _Cosine similarity_[^7] is a measure of how similar 2 vectors are.

+A _vector database_ is a database that can store vectors along with other information.

 ![image](https://github.com/igorlima/unapologetic-snippets/assets/1886786/db077170-411b-47cf-b9dc-84a82297ae4c)